 As an adjective from late Old English (cf. silvern).
 As a color name from late 15c.
 Of voices, words, etc., from 1520s in reference to the metal's pleasing resonance; silver-tongued is from 1590s.
 The silver age (1560s) was a phrase used by Greek and Roman poets.
 Chemical abbreviation Ag is from Latin argentum "silver," from the usual PIE word for the metal (see argent), which is missing in Germanic.

 "to cover or plate with silver," mid-15c., from silver (n.).
 Meaning "to tinge with gray" (of hair) is from c.1600.
 Related: Silvered; silvering.

-- A lustrous ductile malleable metallic element having the highest thermal and electrical conductivity of the metals and used in dental alloys.
-Atomic number 47; atomic weight 107.868; melting point 961.8°C; boiling point 2,162°C; specific gravity 10.50; valence 1, 2.
+- A lustrous ductile malleable metallic element having the highest thermal and electrical conductivity of the metals and used in dental alloys and in pharmaceuticals.
+Atomic number 47.

 - A soft, shiny, white metallic element that is found in many ores, especially together with copper, lead, and zinc.
 It conducts heat and electricity better than any other metal.
 Silver is used in photography and in making electrical circuits and conductors.
 Atomic number 47; atomic weight 107.868; melting point 960.8°C; boiling point 2,212°C; specific gravity 10.50; valence 1, 2.
 See also sterling silver.
 See Periodic Table.
 See Note at element.